hgoetendia/wikijs/misc/ssh.md

 +----[SHA256]-----+
 ```

-Next execute ssh-copy-id (you will need horacio's password)
+Next execute ssh-copy-id (you will need horacio's password).

+From source:

 ```sh
 ssh-copy-id horacio@target